DjPale/IsometricEdit/README.md

 ## Not supported
 The following main features are currently not supported yet - which is probably a breaking point for most people :P
-- Loading of custom spritesheets (ye ye)
+- Loading of custom spritesheets (ye ye, will do it!)
 - No save / load of tile sheets (will be implemented)
-- No global map grid (will be implemented)
 - No layers (will maybe be implemented)
 - No use of standard Luxe map (may be implemented, but needs some extensions to support arbitrary tile sizes)
+- No object editor (hey! starting to get demanding, are we?)

 ## Quick Guide